JacqueLeeMeyer/deep-learning-challenge/README.md

 * 1st Optimization model: 72.7%
 * 2nd Optimization model: 72.6%
 * 3rd Optimization model: 72.7%
-* 4th Optimization model: 72.9%
+* 4th Optimization model: 72.9% - this is the model I chose as it has the best accuracy.
 * 5th Optimization model: 72.6%